What is the National Council Ambassador Network?

 - Having three additional interactions with their legislators and staff members (e.g., in-district meetings, phone calls, personalized emails).

-- Respond to periodic advocacy opportunities from the National Council as they arise.
+- Consistently respond to and participate in virtual advocacy opportunities from the National Council as they arise.

-Ambassadors maximize our collective advocacy impact on Capitol Hill and help advance policies to strengthen behavioral health!
+Ambassadors maximize our collective advocacy impact on Capitol Hill and help advance policies to strengthen mental wellbeing and support mental health and substance use treatment organizations nationwide!